es-g/stock_price_indicator/README.md

 In this project, I tried to predict the next day’s change in the price of an asset using only historical data and technical indicators.

+# Results
+The main findings of this code are summarised in a [post](https://yesbol.medium.com/predicting-the-next-days-return-of-a-stock-end-to-end-framework-ca52373d68ce)

 ## Conclusion